Euston TapWest & East Lodges, 190 Euston Road

 See more about this pub on WhatPub, CAMRA's national pub guide.

 Occupying the stunning Grade II listed West & East Lodges in Euston Square, this "craft beer house" is brought to London by the same team running the well regarded Sheffield Tap.
 For a while the East Lodge operated purely as a cider house but now (Oct 2021) seems to have been made into a cocktail bar.
+All signs of traditional cider have disappeared.
+And indeed as at Feb 2022 may not be fully open.

 In the West Lodge stand huge fridges housing a vast array of bottled beer.
 As you enter the small main room of either Lodge the bar is straight in front of you, with fine mirrors and the whole decorated using a nice line in tiles.